backube/volsync/docs/usage/rclone/index.rst

 Destination status
 ------------------

-Scribe provides status information on the state of the replication via the ``.status`` field in the ReplicationDestination object:
+VolSync provides status information on the state of the replication via the ``.status`` field in the ReplicationDestination object:

 .. code:: yaml

   ---
-  API Version:  scribe.backube/v1alpha1
+  API Version:  volsync.backube/v1alpha1
   Kind:         ReplicationDestination
   #  ... omitted ...
   Spec: